windsormorris/wm-website/site/01-about-us.md

 About Us
 ========

 As our name suggests, we are based in _Windsor_, in Berkshire, one of the 'Home Counties' to the west of London, England.
-The town is dominated by the magnificent castle, one of the Queen's main residences, which is portrayed in our logo.
+The town is dominated by the magnificent castle, one of the King's main residences, which is portrayed in our logo.

 The side was founded in 1974, which makes us one of the longest-established women's morris teams in the country.